 Coyotes in Suburbia

-The Eastern coyote, commonly believed to live only in the more wild parts of New York, readily adapts to living close to people.
+Coyotes, commonly believed to live only in the more rural or wild parts of New York, readily adapt to living close to people.
 Coyotes live throughout upstate New York and commonly inhabit many suburban and urban areas.
-Occasionally, they are sighted in parts of New York City, and are common in the suburbs north of the City.
+Occasionally, they are sighted in parts of New York City and Long Island.
 As unlikely as it may seem, human development makes surprisingly good coyote habitat.
 The abundant coyote food supply (e.g., mice, voles, squirrels, rabbits, deer, and many fruiting plants) makes living close to people possible.
 Other attractants and foods (e.g., outdoor cats, small dogs, garbage, pet food, and even road-killed animals) can bring coyotes even closer to people, perhaps too close.

 Coyote Hunting and Trapping